24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 The Godfrey Hotel

-Sitting in the Theater District, the Godfrey Hotel is perfectly placed to tackling all the best of Boston in one day.
-Rooms offer a simple & relaxing modern aesthetic.
+With its prime location in the Theater District, we think the Godfrey Hotel is perfectly placed to tackling all the highlights of Boston in one day.
+We like how to the rooms here offer a simple and relaxing modern aesthetic.
 The rich wood finishes and stonework in the common areas pay homage to nearby Chinatown.

 W Boston